aetotvl6789/graphql-wg/rfcs/Struct.md

 }

 type Mutation {
-  setUserBio(userId: ID!, bio: UserBiography!): User
+  setUserBio(userId: ID!, bio: Biography!): User
 }
 ```

 ### Pure structured data

 Structs are seen as raw data, the same on input as on output, and thus their
-fields do not have resolvers, do not accept arguments, and most likely will not
+fields do not have resolvers, and do not accept arguments.
+They're just pure
-support directives (at least not to start with...).
-They're just pure structured
-data.
+structured data.

 ### Selection sets

 Controversially, structs could be the first type in GraphQL that can be both a
 leaf _and_ a non-leaf type - i.e. a selection set over them is optional.
 If you
 do not provide a selection set then the entire object is returned.
 If you do
-provide a selection set then only those fields will be selected and returned.
+provide a selection set then those fields will be selected and returned.

 Struct selection sets are similar to, but not the same as, regular selection
 sets.
 In particular:

 - struct fields are not `FIELD`s, i.e. they cannot have `FIELD` directives
-  attached
+  attached (suggest we call them `STRUCT_FIELD`)
-- aliases are not allowed
+- aliases are not allowed, otherwise the simple field merging (see below) cannot
+  work

-Fragments are supported on structs.
+Both inline and named fragments are supported on `struct`s and `structUnion`s.

 Field merging is very straightforward; for the example schema above, the
 following query: